kaizen-ai/kaizenflow/docs/DataFlow.md

 ![](./sorrentum_figs/image6.png){width="6.5in" height="1.0416666666666667in"}

-The reason for this convention is that typically features are computed in an univariate fashion (e.g., asset by asset), and we can get vectorization over the assets by expressing operations in terms of the features.
+The reason for this convention is that typically features are computed in a uni-variate fashion (e.g., asset by asset), and we can get vectorization over the assets by expressing operations in terms of the features.
 E.g., we can express a feature as `(df["close", "open"].max() - df["high"]).shift(2)`.